the-technat/technat.dev/docs/ansible.md

 Prepares the nodes for k3s, installs k3s and makes sure the cluster is up & running (including the CNI).

 Current challenge: how to determine the first server node, since he needs the `--cluster-init` flag and the others don't.
-In addition, the other server nodes must register themself by the first one, so they need the URL of the API of the first one.
+In addition, the other server nodes must register themself by the first one, so they need the URL of the API of the first one. -> theres an info tailscale tag marking the first control plane node.

 The HA thing would be done using tls-san + multiple DNS records